yojee/yojee-developer-portal/docs/guides/dsp-integration-guide-v2.md

 For full request/response details, please click on the title.

-### Driver Management and Assignment
+### Driver Assignment

 ![main components](../../assets/images/dsp-int-guide/dsp-int-guide-image-07.png)

-For the API calls in this section **Driver Management and Assignment**, the Integration Layer needs to authenticate as Dispatcher to Yojee.
+For the API calls in this section **Driver Assignment**, the Integration Layer needs to authenticate as Dispatcher to Yojee.
 This is typically done by including the COMPANY_SLUG and the Dispatcher’s ACCESS_TOKEN in the HTTP header.

 <!-- theme: info -->

 > ### Note
 >
 > See the section on **Basic Information on APIs - Authentication** at the end of this document for more information on authentication.

-Tasks can be assigned to the `Unknown` driver.

 ### Assign Driver